How much can I get?

 - approved under the Approval of Child Care Providers Scheme in Wales, or the Approval of Home Child Care Providers Scheme in Northern Ireland

-If you're starting your course from 1 August 2019, you can apply for the Childcare Grant online, as part of your main student finance application.
+You can apply for CCG online as part of your main student finance application.

 What happens next?

-If your application is approved, you’ll receive an email from the Childcare Grant Payment Service.
+If your application is approved, you’ll receive an email from the Childcare Grant Payment Service (CCGPS).
 This email will direct you to set up an account with them, where they’ll be able to pay your childcare provider directly.
+Your childcare provider will also need to set up an account to receive payments.

-When applying for a Childcare Grant, Student Finance England may ask you to send additional evidence so they can make sure you get all the student finance you're entitled to.
+When applying for CCG, Student Finance England may ask you to submit additional evidence so they can make sure you get all the student finance you're entitled to.

 Evidence of the child's identity:

-- A photocopy of each dependent child's birth certificate, adoption certificate, passport, or certificate of naturalisation.
+- A copy of each dependent child's birth certificate, adoption certificate, passport, or certificate of naturalisation.

 Evidence the child depends on you:

-- If your child doesn’t live with you but is still financially dependent on you, you should send photocopies of evidence to show this.
+- If your child doesn’t live with you but is still financially dependent on you, you should submit copies of evidence to show this.
 For example, evidence of Child Support Agency payments, payments to an ex-partner, or a solicitor’s letter or legal papers confirming the shared custody agreement.

-Student Finance England will send you a letter confirming the amount of Childcare Grant you've been approved for.
-You'll then get an email inviting you to register with the Childcare Grant Payment Service on their website, to set up your online account.
+Student Finance England will send you a letter confirming the amount of CCG you've been approved for.
+You'll then get an email ten days later inviting you to register with the CCGPS on their website, to set up your online account.
 The Childcare Grant Payment Service (CCGPS) is a recognised government partner.

 - You'll get an email each time your childcare provider sends Student Finance England a request for payment.